josiahsrc/flutter_zustand/packages/flutter_zustand/README.md

 ## Clean up resources

-You can dispose of stores automatically using the `StoreDisposer` widget.
+You can automatically dispose of stores using the `StoreDisposer` widget.
+The stores are disposed of when the `StoreDisposer` widget goes out of scope.

 ```dart
 Widget build(BuildContext context) {